suresh-aiml/machineLearning/README.md

-# myfirstgit
+# machinelearning
-"This is my first git for learning purpose"
+"All the machine learning models with best practices are listed in this repository"